 If you’ve been looking out the window wistfully as of late, wondering if you’re in the right space for you if it’s time to make a change, odds are it is.
-There are a bunch of reasons why people might think to move out of their state, especially with the rise of remote positions or just workplaces converting to work-from-home offices full time.
+There are a bunch of reasons why people might think to move out of their state, especially with the rise of remote positions or just workplaces converting to work-from-home offices full-time.

-Whether you’re looking for a change in career or job, wanting to pursue a continued or different position, or want to move to a climate you’d think would suit you better, there are a lot of reasons to move to another state.
+Whether you’re looking for a change in career or job, want to pursue a continued or different position, or want to move to a climate you’d think would suit you better, there are a lot of reasons to move to another state.
 No matter where you’re heading, there are a ton of reasons to move if you’re feeling like your current location doesn’t suit you anymore.

 However, moving isn’t as simple as just getting up one day and driving to a new place.
 In reality, you need to consciously think through your possible move and make sure you’re making the right decisions regarding housing, location, and cost.